Prathik95/Prathik95.github.io/index.md

 </p>

 Training happens jointly by defining a joint loss function that is a weighted combination of RNEM and Q-Learning loss.
-Such a weighting is necessary because the range of the loss functions are different.
+Such weighting is necessary because the range of the two loss functions are drastically different.
 This weight is a hyperparameter to be tuned.

 $$
 \begin{equation} \label{eq:10}